-App Marketing and Data go together like… two things that go exceptionally well together (feel free to choose your favorite simile from this list).
-Data helps us spot trends and more efficiently allocate our time, efforts, and budgets.
-It deepens our understanding of our users and their app experience and is often the catalyst for innovation.
+App Marketing and Data go together like… two things that go exceptionally well together (feel free to choose your favorite simile from this poetic list of examples of ways to say how well things go together…).

-We asked our Mobile Masterminds to share their most powerful data insights and how they use them to improve their app marketing.
-We got several answers that would fit better in a book of love poems.
-Suffice to say, successful app marketers are tracking metrics and paying attention to first and third-party data.
-Find out how to use data to improve mobile app marketing from their expert insight below.
+We asked mobile marketers to share their most powerful data insights and how they use them to improve their app marketing.
+Read their answers below and find out how successful app marketers are tracking metrics and using first and third-party data to attract new app users, and improve the experience for their existing user-base.

-The best ways to use Data to improve your mobile app marketing
+How to use Data to increase app users

 “Data has become the most important factor when making decisions about our games; no matter which stage we’re talking about: acquisition, optimization, re-engagement, development of new features, etc. So that means that there are many ways in which we are using data on a daily basis to improve our Mobile App marketing.
-If I had to pick up one and your game or app has a decent KPIs, I would point out the data used for running User Acquisition campaigns, including the calculation of an accurate and trustful LTV.
+If I had to pick out one data point, and the game or app already had decent KPIs, I would say that for running User Acquisition campaigns, calculating an accurate and trustful LTV is key.
 We must not forget that UA is probably the most controllable way to ensure a constant flow of users.” – David Cremades, CMO at From The Bench S.L.

 Keeping track of the data of all those moving parts is what allows marketers to identify which combination of factors is working best, and optimize their targeting strategies.
 Each time a targeted campaign is run, marketers can refine the audience based on which channels delivered the highest value users, and the characteristics of the users who converted.
 Essentially creating a data feedback loop that constantly optimizes targeting based on conversions.

-“The best usage of data we have implemented lately was to begin working with an RFM model (recency, frequency, monetary value model).
+From the time when Michael worked for eCooltra: “The best usage of data we have implemented lately was to begin working with an RFM model (recency, frequency, monetary value model).
 To use the model you must segment your users into different groups according to their behavior over time.
-This makes it possible to automate strategic outreach and ensure users get different content depending on where they are in the funnel.” – Michael Jessen, Mobile Marketing Manager at eCooltra
+This makes it possible to automate strategic outreach and ensure users get different content depending on where they are in the funnel.” – Michael Jessen, Mobile Marketing Manager at eCooltra.

-“The most powerful data for performance marketing is definitely user-centered data, and Facebook is the best platform for leveraging it successfully.
-For MAI (Mobile App Installs) Facebook has several data insight products in place like Lookalikes, International Lookalikes or Value Based Lookalikes, that have proven time after time to be worth their higher CPMs because of the value they deliver.
+From the time when Pau worked for Innogames: “The most powerful data for performance marketing is definitely user-centered data, and Facebook is the best platform for leveraging it successfully.
+For MAI (Mobile App Installs) Facebook has several data insight products in place like Lookalikes, International Lookalikes or Value-Based Lookalikes, that have proven time after time to be worth their higher CPMs because of the value they deliver.